While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 Marie said, "Helen loved him deeply, they were soul mates."
 Marie continued, "right before

 wistfully.
-Frye intimates state a re-marriage was planned after Jack's then planned divorce.
+Frye intimates state a re-marriage was planned after Jack's pending divorce (1958).

 Marie continued her interesting narrative of early Sedona life, "our cabin in Sedona which